 To determine your estimated eligibility for financial aid, complete this online worksheet.
-If eligible, complete the online application after January 1st (for the following fall semester).
+If eligible, complete the online application after January 1st (for the following fall/spring semesters or academic year).
 The earlier you apply, the better your chances that your funds will be available the first week of the semester.
-Do not wait until you are admitted to the university to apply for aid.
+Do not wait until you are admitted to the university or program to apply for aid.

 Loan Forgiveness Programs